Interdisciplinary Computer-Based Educational Modules

 Core Function: Technical Assistance and Outreach Training

-All UW LEND trainees are required to complete the computer-based educational modules.
-The modules may be accessed by other trainees which may include trainees in LEND programs across the United States, as well as undergraduate and graduate students in various academic and training programs at the University of Washington.
+All UW LEND fellows are required to complete the computer-based educational modules.
+The modules may be accessed by other fellows which may include trainees in LEND programs across the United States, as well as undergraduate and graduate students in various academic and training programs at the University of Washington.